 A hip labral tear rarely occurs in isolation.
 In most cases, other structures within the hip joint have also sustained injuries.
-Diagnostic tests can help determine exactly what's going on inside your joint.
+X-rays are excellent at visualizing bone.
+They can check for fractures and for structural abnormalities.

-- Magnetic resonance imaging (MRI).
-A contrast material may be injected into the hip joint space to better define a labral tear that may be present.
+Detailed images of your hip's soft tissues can be provided through magnetic resonance imaging (MRI).
+A contrast material may be injected into the hip joint space to better define a labral tear if one exists.